domnikl/housemeter/README.md

 - you can filter the measurements types with the dropdown
 - you can add new measurements
 - you can filter the mearurements
+- your entered data is stored persistently in supabase

 ## It look like this